Kade-github/FNFBot/README.md

 # Credits
 I used [rqnn's global C# keyboard hook](https://stackoverflow.com/a/46014022) and [Micheal Noonan's Input Simulator](https://github.com/michaelnoonan/inputsimulator) for input and output.

+I also now use [memory.dll](https://github.com/erfg12/memory.dll) for hooking into the game

 Go give them love.